ppmarq1/recipe-app/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.
 - Inspiration.
 - etc.